 After the trial, the bakery was fined $25,000 for racial and gender discrimination.
 Turns out, the Craigslist ad the bakery posted discouraged men from applying for the job by describing the position with gender-specific language.

 The takeaway from these cases is threefold:

-- Keep accurate records so you can ensure you are being fair in your hiring/ promotion / firing practices.
+2. Keep accurate records so you can ensure you are being fair in your hiring, promotion, and firing practices.

 Without proper documentation, it may be difficult to realize your supervisors consistently pass up women or minorities for promotions or hires.
 They might not even be aware that they are doing so!
 That’s why it’s essential that you keep your records up to date and stay informed.

 Also, be sure your small business has the means to survive a costly fine or lawsuit if it is accused of illegal harassment or discrimination.
 With employment practices liability insurance, you’ll have financial compensation for attorney’s fees, settlements or judgments, and other court costs.

 The catch is that you must have your policy in force before an incident happens.
 The same policy must also be active when the lawsuit is filed.
 When it comes to discrimination claims, there can be 180 to 300 days between those two events.

 To learn more, read “What is employment practices liability insurance?”

 Complete Insureon’s easy online application today to compare quotes for employment practices liability and other types of insurance from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.